 The region is world-class mining destination with good telecommunications and grid power and access to the recently redeveloped Port Pirie base-metals smelter.

-The maiden drill programme was initiated at the first planned drill-hole location at the Ragless Range Target, where the initial drill-hole is targeting the depth extensions of a high-grade zinc sedimentary-exhalative (Sedex) horizon.
+The maiden drill programme was initiated at the first planned drill-hole location at the Ragless Range Target, where the initial drill-hole is targeting the depth extensions of zinc sedimentary-exhalative (Sedex) horizon.
 The programme will comprise 2,500 metres of Reverse Circulation (RC) and Diamond Drilling (DD).

 The initial drilling programme intends to test for the Sedex zinc horizon along strike and at depth below the limit of oxidation, something never previously tested by the initial Kennecott exploration work.
 In addition to the Ragless Range Target, the maiden drilling programme at the Arden Project will also test the base-metals potential at the Radford Creek and Kanyaka prospects, where rock-chip samples assaying as high as 12.4% copper, 2.4% zinc and 0.5% cobalt present exciting drill targets.